bhenbe/design-system-roadmap/README.md

 ## Roadmap overview

-1. introduction
+* introduction
+   * approach to the design system
    * conventions of the design system
    * who is this document for ?
    * FAQ
-2. brand
+   * news and updates
+   * contributors and teams
+* branding conventions
    * values
+   * principles and approach
+   * accessibility
    * voice and tone
-   * products
+   * products and variations
-3. design - atoms
+* pattern library - settings
    * colors
    * typography
    * grids